-GetMaineLobster.com is ever-aware of that traceability and sustainability are most important if we want to preserve the luxury of Maine lobster.
-We understand that by protecting the Maine lobster resource today, we are protecting our ecosystem for future.
+GetMaineLobster.com knows that traceability and sustainability are important to preserving Maine lobster.
+By protecting the Maine lobster resource today, we ensure that future generations can enjoy its delicious flavor.

-Tail Notching: Female lobsters with visible eggs cannot be harvested.
-Before releasing her, the harvester notches her tail to identify her as a good breeder, thus protecting her for life from being harvested.
+- Tail Notching: Female lobsters with visible eggs cannot be harvested.
+Before releasing a female lobster, the harvester notches its tail to identify it as a good breeder, thus protecting it from being harvested.

-Minimum Size Limit: Minimum 3 1/4″ carapace measurements allow juvenile lobsters the chance to mature and reproduce before they can be harvested.
+- Minimum Size Limit: Size requirements for harvesting enable juvenile lobsters the chance to mature and reproduce before they’re harvested.

-Maximum Size Limit: Maximum 5″ carapace measurements protect the large, healthy breeding stock.
+- Maximum Size Limit: Maximum size limits protect the stock of large, healthy breeding lobsters.

-Apprentice Program: New harvesters must apprentice with veterans to learn the regulated, sustainable practices.
+- Apprentice Program: New harvesters apprentice with veterans to learn sustainable harvesting practices.

-Harvest Method: Harvesting in Maine is by trap only—no dragging or diving is allowed.
-Traps include escape vents for under size lobsters as well as biodegradable escape hatches to free lobsters in lost traps.
+- Harvest Method: Lobster harvesting in Maine is performed by trap only—no diving or dragging of the ocean floor is allowed.
+Traps include escape vents for juvenile lobsters and biodegradable escape hatches to free lobsters in lost traps.

-Lobster Seed Fund: Supported by license fees, the Fund purchases females that extrude their eggs after being harvested.
-This unique buy-back program helps to ensure that the good breeding stock is returned to the ocean to reproduce.
+- Lobster Seed Fund: Supported by licensing fees, the fund purchases females that extrude their eggs after being harvested.
+This buy-back program helps ensure that good breeding lobsters are returned to the ocean to reproduce.